 Bias bars are used to make bias applique.
 These bars are often made from metal or a heat tolerant plastic.
-These are plastic bias bars.
+The bars in the photo are plastic bias bars.
 A metal bias bar is the most popular.
 As you can see, they come in different widths.

 The bar is inserted into a long tube of fabric made cut from the bias .
 A section of the tube is then pressed.
 The bar helps keep the strip uniform in shape under the hot iron.
 When one section of fabric is pressed, the bias bar is pushed further into the tube.
 This section is then pressed and the above process is repeated until the entire fabric tube is completed.